XianyiCheng/HiDex/Readme.md

 sudo make install
 ```

 Update the external libraries
 ```
 git submodule update --init --recursive --progress
 ```

+### Install Dart

-You have can build and install dart in the system or build dart in this project.
+You can choose to (1) build and install dart in the system or (2) build dart in this project.

-If you want to build and install dart:
+(1) If you want to build and install dart:
 ```
 cd ./src/mechanics/external/dartsim
 mkdir build